HarmonyMorse/ChatGenius/docs/message-analysis-tasks.md

    - [ ] Confirm whether you need to fetch public channel messages, private channel messages, or direct messages.

 3. Retrieve the Last 5 Relevant Messages
-   - [ ] Query your database for the 5 most recent messages in the same conversation before the target message’s timestamp.
+   - [ ] Query your database for the 5 most recent messages in the same conversation before the target message's timestamp.
    - [ ] Sort them chronologically.
    - [ ] Collect these messages (including the target message) for context.

 4. (Optional) Chunk or Preprocess Messages
-   - [ ] If any messages are very long, optionally split them into smaller segments (via LangChain’s TextSplitter).
+   - [ ] If any messages are very long, optionally split them into smaller segments (via LangChain's TextSplitter).

 ---